ghostiam-DayZ/DayZ-Mod-Template/README.md

 5) Rename the `Mod/Ghost/MyFirstMod` folders according to the format from the `Mod/YourPrefix/ModName` config.
 6) Edit the file `Mod/Ghost/MyFirstMod/config.cpp`.
 7) Run the script `ModInit.bat` which will create all the necessary links for the mod to work.

+## Tools
+The `Tools` folder contains scripts that allow you to automate routine things, from removing logs to building your mod.

 ## Working with the Workbench